-As noted above, the Trustees have decided to implement a de-risking strategy (the "Glide Path") whereby the level of investment risk reduces as the Scheme's funding level improves.
-The Trustees have agreed on the way in which the investment risk should be reduced and have delegated the implementation of the de-risking strategy to the Fiduciary Manager.
+As noted above, the Trustees will periodically review the split across the Growth Assets, LDI Portfolio and CDI Portfolio as defined in the SAA, to ensure the funding level volatility of the Scheme is reduced, and the portfolio continues to generate sufficient cashflow to meet future member benefit payment obligations.
 The Fiduciary Manager advises the Trustees on an appropriate benchmark for the SAA, and constructs portfolios of investment with the aim of outperforming the benchmark, within the targeted level of risk, through manager selection, and implementation of market views.